-The landscape of public education continues to change, with significant changes in the composition of the educator workforce and student demographics and a dynamic, global world that requires today’s students to master 21st century skills.
-As the landscape shifts, so do the needs of the educators that NEA serves.
-This initiative, launched in the fall of 2013, was designed to test whether state affiliate influence and relevance to both its members and the broader educational community increases by expanding services and building skills in support of the professional needs of educators and their students.
+The NEA Foundation’s Building State Affiliate Capacity Initiative was launched in the fall of 2013 and supported four NEA state affiliates—Colorado, Kentucky, Illinois, and Utah—as they sought to expand their mission and role in a variety of ways.
+It was designed to test whether state affiliate influence and relevance to both its members and the broader educational community increased by expanding services and building skills in support of the professional needs of educators and their students.

-Organizing for Change: A Road Map for Organizational Transformation and Lessons Learned outlines some of the strategies, challenges, and lessons learned from the union presidents, executive directors, and other leaders who have been involved in the Building State Affiliate Capacity initiative.
+Read Organizing for Change: A Road Map for Organizational Transformation and Lessons Learned to discover the strategies, challenges, and lessons learned from the union leaders involved in the Building State Affiliate Capacity initiative.

 Strategic NEA State Affiliates

-- Support from an organizational development and change consultancy, resulting in a preliminary organizational assessment of the affiliate, including but not limited to its structure, human capital and service delivery models.
-The assessment identified areas of strength and challenge, and prioritize recommendations for how to improve.
+- Consulting on a preliminary organizational assessment of the affiliate’s structure, human capital, service delivery and more.
+The assessment identified areas of strength and challenge, and prioritized recommendations for how to improve.

-- Coaching and consulting support to author an implementation plan for a sub-set of the organizational recommendations – and grant funding to execute it.
+- Coaching to develop an implementation plan for a selection of the organizational recommendations – and grant funding to execute that plan.

 - Grant funding and technical support for the state affiliate to support local work on teaching and learning issues, in ways appropriate for each state’s policy context and environment.

 - A learning community of like-minded state leaders.
-The Foundation designed and developed meetings for state affiliate leaders to hear new voices and share new knowledge around issues of organization transformation and capacity-building in education, discuss commonly-held areas of interest and challenge, and create space for leaders to work together on their own organization’s transformation.
+The Foundation designed and developed summits for state affiliate leaders to collaborate and share ideas and lessons learned.

 The NEA Foundation is not currently accepting new state affiliate opportunities.
 Should there be future opportunities, we will advise state affiliate leadership.